JerryYanisLuo/Pathfinding/README.md

 # Pathfinding
-This project aims to animate various path finding algorithms
+This project aims to animate various path finding algorithms and maze generation algorithms

 The path finding agorithm includes:
 - A* search